|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3, 5.4, 5.5|

 writing guides .

-Your guidance package is most important component of Acrolinx.
+Your guidance package is one of the most important components of Acrolinx.
 Our linguists have customized the writing guidance according to the requirements of your organization.
 They contain your company-specific style guidelines and terminology as well as any reuse repositories that you might have set up.
 After we have set up your guidance, you can still change how it works.
 You can make many changes to your guidance package in the Acrolinx Dashboard.
 You can also change advanced settings in configuration files.

 To administer your guidance package, make sure that you're able to do the following tasks: